chapel-lang/chapel/doc/rst/tools/chplcheck/chplcheck.rst

 Developers may also find it helpful to maintain documentation for their custom rules.
 Adding a Python docstring to the rule function will include the documentation in the ``--list-rules`` output.
-This docstring can also be use to generate Sphinx documentation for the rule.
+This docstring can also be used to generate Sphinx documentation for the rule.
 This can be done by running the ``chplcheck-docs.py`` script.
 For example: